Idriz4work/Cube3dd/README.md

 - Math library (-lm)

 ### Installing Prerequisites
-If you are missing some prerequisites, run this command, to install all the neccesary packages
+If you are missing some prerequisites, run this command, to install all the neccesary packages:
 (Admin/Sudo priviliges required)
    ```bash
    sudo apt install build-essential gcc git make